currinjs/CurrinJS/tools/@angular/tsc-wrapped/README.md

 This is a wrapper around TypeScript's `tsc` program that allows us to hook in extra extensions.
 TypeScript will eventually have an extensibility model for arbitrary extensions.
-We don't want to constrain their design with baggage from a legacy implementation, so this wrapper only supports specific extensions developed by the Angular team:
+We don't want to constrain their design with baggage from a legacy implementation, so this wrapper only supports specific extensions developed by the Currin team:

 - tsickle down-levels Decorators into Annotations so they can be tree-shaken
 - tsickle can also optionally produce Closure Compiler-friendly code